davis-b/syspect/README.md

 When "next_syscall" returns a non-null value, it means the tracee returned by waitpid(2) is halted until we resume it.
 "next_syscall" returns a tagged union.
 The tags are "pre_call" and "post_call", both contain an instance of a _Context_ structure.
-Syscall can also return "null" when all tracees have exited.
+"next_syscall" can also return "null" when all tracees have exited.

 **What does it mean when the "next_syscall" result indicates we are in a pre_call state?**
 The tracee has initiated a syscall.
 The syscall has not yet been executed by the kernel.